fordsfords/hmap/README.md

 ERR_F hmap_next(hmap_t *hmap, hmap_entry_t **in_entry); - This is an iterator to step through all records in the hash.
 Declare a "hmap_entry_t *entry" and set it to NULL to start at the beginning of the table.
-Each call to "hmap_next()" updates your "entrt" variable to point to the next node in the table, or NULL when you reach the end of the table.
+Each call to "hmap_next()" updates your "in_entry" variable to point to the next node in the table, or NULL when you reach the end of the table.
 ````

 NOTE: the "hmap_write()" function will overwrite an existing entry with the same key.